A Simple Brown Rice Sushi Bowl

 Heidi Swanson

 I can’t believe I’ve been making your recipe that long!
 2007?!!
 This is one of the kids’ favorite dishes, and has been requested several times as a “birthday dinner.”
 This year my daughter graduates from college and requested it be in the “family cookbook” I’m giving to start on her own.
-Thank you ❤️
+Thank you ❤️5 stars

 Sabrina